Post Elections – May 14th

 1. “The elective ballot alone elects.
 Mistakes made in nominating do not invalidate elections, as you may vote for whom you please, regardless of nominations.”
 (Res.2.)

 3. The Ballot.
-If there are no nominees from the floor at the April Assembly, the ballot is created from the Slate of Officer.
+If there are no nominees from the floor at the April General Membership Assembly, the ballot is created from the Slate of Officers.

 1. An unopposed Slate of Officers can be presented at the Annual Post Meeting in June and the Slate can be accepted as unopposed and all candidates voted by Acclimation.